There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 Most Minoxidil bottles come with a dropper cap, and these should have a line indicating the 1ml mark.
 If you use the spray nozzle, the 1ml will be around 6-8 pumps, and for foam, the recommendation is to use roughly half of the cap.

-How Long Does Minoxidil Beard Take?
+How Long Does Minoxidil Take to Work on the Beard?

 Every man responds differently to Minoxidil and we all have different starting points.
 It’s simply impossible to say accurately how long will it take to grow a beard with Minoxidil.

-Is the Minoxidil Beard Really Permanent?
+Are Minoxidil Beard Results Permanent?

 You may have seen some big news outlets publishing their own Minoxidil beard stories recently, such as The Daily Mail, The Sun, and Men’s Health.